SAB 622 Structure and Function of the Olympic Games (3 sem. hrs.)

 SPT 799 Dissertation (12 sem. hrs.)

-The dissertation represents the formal development of an original piece of research under the direction of a faculty project director and two readers.
-The dissertation experience includes two 90 minute oral presentations at the Daphne, Alabama campus.
-The plan for a Sports Management research project and associated data collection procedures is presented at the time of the oral proposal defense.
+The dissertation is an original piece of research completed by the candidate on a topic related to the candidate’s area of specialization in Sports Management or in management within Olympism, Sports Coaching, Sports Health & Fitness, Sports Medicine, or Sports Theory.
+It is developed under the direction of a dissertation chairperson and two committee members.
+The dissertation experience includes two oral presentations, the dissertation proposal and the dissertation defense.
+These presentations may be made on the Daphne campus or by web or video conferencing.
+The research project plan and associated data collection procedures are presented at the time of the oral proposal.
 A final oral defense of the completed research manuscript is scheduled following data collection and statistical analysis.
-Both oral defenses shall be augmented by the use of PowerPoint technology.
-This course is a required in the doctoral program research core.
-This class requires a paper.
+Both presentations shall be augmented by the use of PowerPoint technology.
+This course is required in the doctoral program research core.

 SPT PRTD Doctoral Portfolio